sass/sass-site/source/blog/028-request-for-comments-first-class-calc.md

 One of the absolutely most-requested features in Sass is the ability to more easily work with `calc()` expressions.
-These expressions have historically been parsed as opaquely: between the parentheses, you can put any text at all, and Sass will just treat it as an unquoted string.
+These expressions have historically been parsed opaquely: between the parentheses, you can put any text at all, and Sass will just treat it as an unquoted string.
 This has simplified Sass's parser, since we don't have to support the specific `calc()` microsyntax, and it's meant that we automatically support new features like the use of [CSS